Efendi72/Efendi72/README.md

 # About Me 👋

-I am a finance professional who is passionate about building models and creating technology that give access to more people.

-Throughout my twenty-year professional career, I have built many financial models for capital budgeting, debt restructuring, and merger & acquisition for various industries.
+I’m a finance professional with over twenty years of experience developing financial models for capital budgeting, debt restructuring, and mergers and acquisitions across a wide range of industries.

-During lockdown due to Covid 19 pandemic in 2000, I got introduced to data science and started learning Python and R programming languages and taking data science courses.
+My work has always been driven by a desire to build tools and systems that expand access and create meaningful impact.

+During the COVID-19 lockdown, I discovered data science, which sparked a new passion for leveraging data to solve complex problems.
+Since then, I have been actively building my skills in Python and R, completing data science courses, getting a master degree in data science as well as exploring real-world applications.

+I’m especially interested in collaborating on data science projects where I can combine my financial expertise with modern analytical techniques to create practical, data-driven solutions.

 # Connect with Me